milvus-io/bootcamp/deployments/JuiceFS/README.md

 ### 1. Install MySQL

-MySQL service can be started on any of the **devices** in the cluster, for MySQL installation see [Managing Metadata with MySQL](https://milvus.io/docs/v1.0.0/data_manage.md).
+MySQL service can be started on any of the **server** in the cluster, for MySQL installation see [Managing Metadata with MySQL](https://milvus.io/docs/v1.0.0/data_manage.md).

 ### 2. Install and configure JuiceFS